 With the cab aggregators refusing to look at the bigger picture, drivers and cab owners are running at a major risk.
-Either the cabs are going to be seized by banks because of debt issues and other financial issues.
+The cabs may also be seized by banks because of debt issues and other financial issues.

 Drivers for both the cab aggregators have been complaining for a while now, stating that their income has fallen drastically.
 They have also said the owners are not bothered in the least bit about the driver’s safety or mental health.

 “Our demands should be fulfilled because our earnings have dropped.
 Their commitment of Rs 75,000 per month in earnings proved to be fake.
 We are earning Rs 10,000 to Rs.
 15,000.
 I cannot even pay my EMIs.
 They should immediately stop getting cars,” a driver was quoted during a protest earlier this year in Hyderabad.

 Ola and Uber drivers have called a strike all over India and not just in Mumbai.
 This gives rise to a very serious question – is the cost of sustainability at the risk of employees or do the employers just not care enough?

 Leher Versus Clubhouse: Which Audio Listening Startup Would You Choose?